-Over the last few years kayak fishing has gained popularity, with more and more people who enjoy this fun sport!
+Over the last few years, kayak fishing has gained popularity with more and more people discovering this fun sport!
 Fishing out of a kayak is inexpensive, easy to do and a fun way to get a little exercise.
-It gives you the versatility to fish places that others can’t get to and simply being in a kayak is fun, even without catching fish.
+It gives you the versatility to fish places that others can’t get to and is an enjoyable sport, even on those days you don’t catch anything.
 You can fish out of any kayak, however having one that is specifically designed for fishing makes it a more enjoyable experience.

 I got hooked on kayak fishing at a camp I used to work at.
 I fished out of a little, nine-foot recreational kayak for about an hour every day.
 I had great results fishing this way, but the kayak I own now is much more enjoyable to fish out of because it is designed and rigged for fishing.